Want to breastfeed your baby but concerned you might not succeed?

-I was hesitant to openly recommend it because the nurses and lactation consultants would often tell the moms it was “wrong”.
+I was hesitant to openly recommend it because the nurses would often tell the moms it was “wrong”.
 But I knew that these moms were desperate and it seemed to work when nothing else would.

 Over the years I learned that my “trick” wasn’t magic, it has strong scientific roots.
 I had studied current neuroscience, brain research, evolutionary medicine and lactation in humans and other mammals.
 I thought that I had uncovered the answer but all I had was a large piece of the puzzle.

 It wasn’t until I met international breastfeeding expert and advocate Nancy Mohrbacher that I was able to see the entire picture.
-Together we developed a new approach to helping new mothers overcome the common hurdles that mothers and babies face in the first few weeks after birth.
+Together we developed a new approach to help overcome the common hurdles that mothers and babies face in the first few weeks after birth.